pp

 How do I know which metric to use?

-Use percentage points for absolute changes in rates, proportions, or percentages.
+Use percentage points for absolute changes in rates, proportions or percentages.
 Use percentage change for relative growth.
-Often report both for complete context.
+Often reporting both provides complete context.

 Can percentage point changes be negative?

 Yes.
-A decrease from 30% to 20% is a -10 percentage point change.
-The negative indicates direction of change.
+A decrease from 30% to 20% represents a -10 percentage point change.
+The negative sign indicates direction.

 How do percentage points relate to basis points?

-100 basis points = 1 percentage point.
+100 basis points equal 1 percentage point.
 Basis points provide finer precision.
-"25 basis point rate cut" = 0.25 percentage point reduction.
+A "25 basis point rate cut" equals a 0.25 percentage point reduction.

 In elections, what does "5 points ahead" mean?

-Candidate A has 5 percentage points more than Candidate B. If A has 48% and B has 43%, A leads by 5 points.
-This is absolute difference, not relative.
+The leading candidate has 5 percentage points more than the trailing candidate.
+If Candidate A has 48% and Candidate B has 43%, A leads by 5 points.
+This is absolute difference.

 Why does medical research use percentage points for risk?

 Absolute risk reduction (percentage points) shows real-world impact.
-Drug reducing risk from 4% to 2% has 2 percentage point reduction.
-Relative risk reduction (50%) sounds more impressive but needs context.
+A drug reducing risk from 4% to 2% has a 2 percentage point reduction.
+The relative risk reduction (50%) sounds more impressive but requires context.

 How do percentage points work with interest rates?

 Central banks announce rate changes in percentage points or basis points.
-"Fed raises rates 0.50 percentage points" means adding 0.50 to the current rate (e.g., 4.00% becomes 4.50%).
+"Bank of England raises rates 0.50 percentage points" means adding 0.50 to the current rate.

 Polling margins of error are expressed in percentage points. "±3 percentage points" means the true value likely falls within 3 points above or below the reported percentage.